webdriverio/query-selector-shadow-dom/plugins/codeceptjs/README.md

 ### The following methods are not supported as of right now:
 Ref code: https://github.com/Codeception/CodeceptJS/blob/master/lib/helper/Playwright.js
-- click: waitForClickable checks built into codeceptjs seems to cause issues.
-This might be an issue with playwright issue: `     Protocol error (DOM.scrollIntoViewIfNeeded): 'DOM.scrollIntoViewIfNeeded' wasn't found`
+- click: Clicking may not work, if you see Protocol error (DOM.scrollIntoViewIfNeeded): 'DOM.scrollIntoViewIfNeeded' wasn't found`, it might be caused by https://github.com/microsoft/playwright/issues/1459
 - waitForVisible: Can be done be requires new CodeceptJS version with this update: awaiting 0.12.0 of Playwright https://github.com/microsoft/playwright/issues/1238
 - waitForValue, waitForEnabled,waitForText: Could be done now in Codeceptjs but needs logic for (looking for help):
         - wait for element(s) to exist, check value, if not correct, retry wait for elements